-- To display the percentage of remaining battery charge and the current power plan, on the Windows desktop, point over the power meter icon. - To use Power Options, click the power meter icon and select an item from the list.
-From the Start screen, type power, select Settings, and then select Power Options.
+- To reveal the percentage of remaining battery charge and the current power plan, on the Windows desktop, point over the power meter icon. - To use Power Options, click the power meter icon and select an item from the list.
+From the Start screen, you can also type 'power', select Settings, and then select Power Options.

 Different power meter icons indicate whether the computer is running on battery or external power.
-The icon also displays a message if the battery has reached a low or critical battery level.
+The icon also reveals a message if the battery has reached a low or critical battery level.